kencford/README-generator/generated-readme/README.md

 - [License](#license)
 - [Questions](#questions)
 ## Installation Instructions
-It is necessary to create a file-folder entitled "generated-readme" in the same location as index.js is found.
+Create a directory "generated-readme" in the same directory as "index.js" is found.
 ## Usage Information
-Invoke this script by entering "node index" in a bash environment and follow the prompts.
-Once completed, the README.md file can be found in the "generated-readme" folder.
+Invoke the script by entering "node index" in a bash environment.
+Once completed, the README.md file can be found in the "generated-readme" directory folder.
 ## Contribution Guidelines
 N/A
 ## Test Instructions